Laserbeam31/bts-broadcast-baluns/broadcast_balun_operation+spoofing.md

 -------------------------------------------------------

 To be able to extract video onto a computer _directly_ from the multicast data stream (i.e. with no intermediate receiver balun), the following steps are required.
-Due to the cheap nature of the encoding used by these baluns, it is _not_ simply possible to enter the multicast address directly in VLC Media Player's "Network Stream Open" box:
+Owing to the basic nature of the encoding used by these baluns, it is _not_ simply possible to enter the baluns' multicast address directly in VLC Media Player's "Open Network Stream" box:

 1. The computer must be connected _only_ to the network/VLAN occupied by the receiver balun.
 It must also have its IP settings manually changed so that it resides on the 192.168.168.xxx/24